sergiosag/poke-app/README.md

 Before running test, maybe you need to set "CHROME_BIN" env variable.
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## PokeApp

-Uses [PokeApi](pokeapi.co/) to collect the data.
-App divided in two primary screens:
-- Pokedex: Displays the list of all pokemon in the Kanto region.
-- Buscador: Allows users to find any of the pokemon in the Kanto region using on their number as search param

-And finally a third screen that displays pokemon details.
-You can access to this by clicking on any pokemon form the pokedex's list or in the searcher, once you do de search clicking on "Mas informacion..."